Kseniadv/BI_project_single_cell/README.md

 However, these biomarkers are not comprehensive, highlighting the need for further research on the immune component of tumors and also dysfunctional programs in
 MANA specific tumor-infiltrating lymphocytes (TILs).

+Our project is based on open data from the article “Transcriptional programs of neoantigen-specific TIL in anti-PD-1-treated lung cancers” (Caushi J. X. et al., 2021).
+The data was obtained from GEO (GSE173351).

 ## Aim and objectives

 **Aim** of this work is re-processing and replication of the analysis for published single-cell RNAseq and matched TCRseq data: